Joshcraft2002/Dumplings-Delight-Rewrapped/README.md

 - rabbit meat dumpling now takes either rabbit meat or foot instead of both
 - chinese cabbage and garlic can be re-crafted from their leaves and cloves respectively
 - crops, seeds, and dumplings now compostable
-- villagers and wandering traders can trade crops and seeds (configurable)
+- villagers and wandering traders can trade (configurable) and plant crops and seeds
+- villages occasionally can generate with crops on their farms (configurable)
 - calamari loot drop now handled by loot table
   - changed drop calculations, and is now affected by looting
 - glow squids also drop calamari in addition to regular squids